dsobhani8/ASICS/README.md

 To upload your own dataset ensure your file is a csv with 'system_input' and 'is_correct' as the variable names.
 The value for is_correct should be True or False.

-In the HPD is_correct=True represents whether Llama was preferred to Claude.
+- In the HPD is_correct=True represents whether Llama was preferred to Claude.

+- In the Deepseek dataset is_correct=True represents whether deepseek answered a given query from BigCodeBench correctly.
+Deepseek-coder-33B results were obtained from the BigCodeBench repo in the summer of 2024.